 The facility is an open research facility that has no access entry system.
 Two (2) employees reside throughout the property and are responsible, in part, for the security of the area.
 The Princeton Police Department regularly patrols the main campus.
 Additionally, West Kentucky Substation campus provides temporary graduate student housing.
-The housing consists of an individual family-style house that have been converted for the benefit of resident students.
+The housing consists of an individual family-style house that has been converted for the benefit of resident students.
 Each resident is responsible for locking and securing his or her room/house.

 On December 10, 2021, the UK Research and Education Center, other campus buildings, and graduate student housing took a direct hit from an EF-4 tornado and were completely destroyed.
-As of January 2023, two (2) temporary office structures are being used to house all UKREC employees.
-In early 2023, there will be three laboratory structures to support research.
+Temporary facilities will be located on-site until permanent structures are completed.
+As of March 2024, two (2) temporary office structures are being used to house all UKREC employees, three (3) temporary laboratory structures support research and extension efforts, one (1) temporary chemical storage structure stores chemicals in compliance with all rules/regulations, and one (1) temporary shop structure houses the auto/equipment mechanic's workspace.